revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ``` java
 public static void main(String[] args)
 ```
-- It is not found in the java application, the java application will not be executed.
+- It is not found in the Java application, the Java application will not be executed.
-- If the method signature this main method is changed, it will not be consider as staring point.
+- If the method signature or passing parameter of main method is changed, it will not be consider as staring point.
 </blockquote>
  </details>